 “Through EXPLORERS we have worked to increase the visibility and representation of people with disability in culture.
 Why is this important?
 Because art is enriched by diverse voices and artists, organisations and institutions have a critical role to play in social cohesion.
 The people and organisations involved in the work have been extraordinary and have fully embraced the relationships that have emerged through collaborative working.
 Relationships that will endure long after the EXPLORERS programme – nurturing and promoting art that truly reflects different ways of living in and experiencing the world.”

-February/March – Illuminating the Wilderness(1) the Project Art Works EXPLORERS film opens at MK Gallery in The Lie Of The Land the inaugural exhibition of their new building and gallery
+Illuminating the Wilderness,a major new Project Art Works film work, will be premiered in The Lie Of The Land – opening exhibition of the new gallery

-October - UNSW / Museum of Contemporary Art, Sydney; Illuminating the Wilderness (3) exhibition and workshops
+Illuminating the Wilderness opens at UNSW / Museum of Contemporary Art, Sydney with an exhibition and workshops

-December –Autograph solo exhibition with a person with complex need
+Autograph solo exhibition with a person with complex needs